 Establishing an Environmentally-Relevant Testing System.
 The toxicity of oil to copepods is well known.
 However previous studies have exposed the copepods to homogeneous concentrations of oil with no opportunity for the animals to avoid the oil.
 This study will provide a more realistic scenario were copepods are free to move vertically in the water column to actively avoid the hydrocarbons or passively avoid the oil through pre-programmed behavioral patterns.

 Training Next Generation of Scientists.
-This project will train one two undergraduate students during the 2019-2020summer 2020 (May-August 2020) academic year..Bigelow Laboratory has a long and successful history working with undergraduate students.
+This project will train one two undergraduate students during the summer 2020 (May-August 2020) academic year in evaluation of experimental data (copepod video data, oil droplet distribution data).
+Due to the COVID-19 pandemic, these students will be engaged through a virtual program in lieu of in-person experience (and managed through ADAC’s Arctic Summer Intern Project).
+Bigelow Laboratory has a long and successful history working with undergraduate students.

 Transition Approach.

-Project team is committed to ensuring the results of this proposed research will be useful for the USCG and DHS mission, and for decisions making in dispersant application.
-We will coordinate and remain in close contact with USCG and DHS Arctic maritime operators throughout this project to make sure the technical report, as well as the scientific publication resulting from this research, will provide a clear rationale for conditions that minimize the negative impacts of dispersant application to copepods. to make sure ttheFurthermore, inputs from the proposed advisory group (that includes USCG, EPA, and NOAA) will be instrumental in ensuring that the outputs of this research will be useful for USCG/DHS for the response to oil spill and transferred into practice.
-The laboratory results from this study will offer a course of action with the least environmental damage and can be implemented immediately.
+ADAC and Project team is committed to ensuring the results of this fundamental research will be useful for the USCG and DHS mission, and is oriented to support USCG-led spill response for decisions making in dispersant application.
+Transition is straightforward: Completion of comprehensive knowledge product (Technical Report) to provide to U.S. Coast Guard Project Champion.
+ADAC and Project Investigators will iterate and coordinate Knowledge Product with Project Champion and Project Champion designated advisors as desired and directed, to include providing a summary users guide.

+As discussed, ADAC and Project team will conduct a structured inquiry to the Alaska OSRO community for suitability of research application in a commercial context.
+ADAC and research team will also advance peer-review journal submissions to inform the scientific and spill response community.
+ADAC will host all products produced on the Center’s website aligned with both the Project and the Center’s electronic library.
+The final project technical report, as well as the scientific publication resulting from this research, will provide scientific data about the extent and timing the use of dispersant could impact a key player in the Arctic food web, useful to FOSC decision making.

-Potential programmatic risks to completion:
+Potential programmatic risks to completion.

-The project team assesses overall risks to project completion as low.
+ADAC and the project team assesses overall risks to project completion as low.
 Specific risks and associated mitigation are listed below.